SocialFinance/deadman-switch/README.md

 **client**

-Contains the Scala client logic for scheduling tasks, completing tasks and listening to event streams.
+Contains the Scala client for making command/query request-response calls.

 **stream**

-Contains the Scala client logic for consuming a replicated event log as an Akka stream.
+Contains the Scala client for consuming a replicated event log as an Akka stream.

 **load**